-Matched Filtering (MF), which is one of the most basic reception techniques, is generally characterized by relatively low complexity and low consumption, as claimed in [10].
-Since WBAN nodes are strongly constrained with this respect, MF is also a rather convenient solution in our context.
-TOA estimates are thus obtained through strongest peak detection, by looking for the time shift that maximizes the cross-correlation function between the received signal and a local template, which theoretically corresponds to the unitary transmitted waveform, as follows:
+Matched filtering (MF) usually claims low complexity and low power consumption Shaban et al. (2010), which are particulary suitable features for WBAN applications.
+In our specific ranging context, TOA estimates are first obtained through strongest peak detection, by looking for the corresponding time shifts that maximizes the cross-correlation function between the received signal and a local template, which theoretically corresponds to the unitary transmitted waveform, as follows: